hacknlove/adidas-subscription-system/README.md

 System is composed of four microservices:

-* PublicAPI: Backend for Frontend microservice to be used by UI frontend
+* public-api: Backend for Frontend microservice to be used by UI frontend
-* PrivateAPI: Backend for admin microservice to be used by UI admin
+* private-api: Backend for admin microservice to be used by UI admin
-* Subscription: Microservice imprementing subscription logic, including persistence of subscription data inmongo, and email notification to confirm process is completed.
+* subscription: Microservice imprementing subscription logic, including persistence of subscription data inmongo, and email notification to confirm process is completed.
-* Mailer: microservice mocking email notifications.
+* mailer: microservice mocking email notifications.

+It uses mongodb for persistance, and kafka for batching emails
 ## Provided Operations:

 * create new subscription